 Note: No photography allowed inside.
 They are serious about this.
 Just look and remember.

-12:30 PM: Lunch at The Eagle and Child (The Bird and Baby)
+Lunch at The Eagle and Child: Where Tolkien and Lewis Drank

 What to Order: